Kogi Gov, SDP Guber Candidate Trade Blame Over Attack

 Also, the Chief Executive of the Connected Development (CODE), Hamza Lawal, urged the security agencies to be on the alert ahead of the governorship poll.

 He said: “This is madness and unacceptable and security agencies must rise to the occasion.
-First, they must institute enquiries and investigate what transpired and they must ensure that there are consequences.
+First, they must institute inquiries and investigate what transpired and they must ensure that there are consequences.

 Nigerians can now earn US Dollars by acquiring premium domain names, most clients earn about $7,000 to $10,000, all paid in US Dollars.
 Click here to learn how to start.